MikeSchulze/gdUnit3/README.md

 ## Features
 * Fully embedded in the Godot editor
 * Run test-suite(s) by using the context menu on FileSystem, ScriptEditor or GdUnitInspector
-* Create test's directly from the ScriptEditor
+* Create tests directly from the ScriptEditor
 * Configurable template for the creation of a new test-suite
 * A spacious set of Asserts use to verify your code
 * Argument matchers to verify the behavior of a function call by a specified argument type.
 * Fluent syntax support
 * Test Fuzzing support
-* Mocking a class to simulate the implementation which you define the output of certain function
+* Mocking a class to simulate the implementation in which you define the output of the certain function
-* Spy on a instance to verify that a function has been called with certain parameters.
+* Spy on an instance to verify that a function has been called with certain parameters.
 * Mock or Spy on a Scene
 * Provides a scene runner to simulate interactions on a scene
   * Simulate by Input events like mouse and/or keyboard
   * Simulate scene processing by a certain number of frames
-  * Simulate scene proccessing by waiting for a specific signal
+  * Simulate scene processing by waiting for a specific signal
-* Update Notifier to install latest version from GitHub
+* Update Notifier to install the latest version from GitHub
 * Command Line Tool
 * CI - Continuous Integration support
 * With v2.0.0 C# testing support (beta)